RedHatInsights/insights-host-inventory/README.md

 * _/version_ responds with a json doc that contains the build version info (the value of the OPENSHIFT_BUILD_COMMIT environment variable)

-Cron jobs push their metrics to a
-[Prometheus Pushgateway](https://github.com/prometheus/pushgateway/) instance
-running at _PROMETHEUS_PUSHGATEWAY_.
+Cron jobs such as `reaper` and `sp-validator` push their metrics to a [Prometheus Pushgateway](https://github.com/prometheus/pushgateway/) instance running at _PROMETHEUS_PUSHGATEWAY_.
 Defaults to _localhost:9091_.